 Winterhausen - a picturesque half-timbered village directly on the river.
 On the opposite bank: Sommerhausen, with its equally romantic architecture, castle and wine taverns.
 What sounds like a fairytale setting from the Brothers Grimm is an idyllic spot in Lower Franconia - and the starting point and destination of a hiking tour on both sides of the Main.

-From Winterhausen, the "Sun, Moon and Stones" cultural trail - so called because of the sun in the Sommerhausen coat of arms, the moon in the Winterhausen counterpart and the path past the shell limestone quarry - leads to Goßmannsdorf.
+The "Sun, Moon and Stones" cultural trail - so called because of the sun in the Sommerhausen coat of arms, the moon in the Winterhausen counterpart and the path past the shell limestone quarry - leads from Winterhausen to Goßmannsdorf.
 Accompanied by fantastic panoramic views over the Franconian wine country and the River Main, the return route leads along the eastern slope to Sommerhausen.
 Sturdy footwear is recommended due to the sometimes steep ascents and descents.

 The circular tour can also be walked in sections, with a stop on the railway line between Winterhausen and Goßmannsdorf.

-A hiking tour for culture lovers, connoisseurs and nature lovers
+A hiking tour for nature lovers, culture enthusiasts and connoisseurs

 Start and end station